 9. Complement Compression with Transient Enhancers

 Keep experimenting and have patience.
+Familiarise yourself with different parameters and techniques slowly over time.
 The more you practice, the easier it becomes!

-What are your favorite compression tips?
+What are your favourite compression tips?
 Got questions?
 Let me know in the comments below.